All you need to know: Red List and golf

 The International Red List is based on scientific criteria and is therefore the most reliable and renowned source on the state of biodiversity.
 How endangered a species is depends not only on how many animals or plants are still around.
 The habitat also plays an important role.

-“It makes a big difference whether a species is distributed over half of East Africa or only occurs in a small volcanic cone in Kenya,” explains Arnulf Köhncke from the World Wide Fund For Nature (WWF) Germany.
-“If an area is very small, there may still be 5,000 animals here – but the species can still be severely threatened by the possible destruction of the area.”
+“It makes a big difference whether a species is widespread across half of East Africa or only occurs in a small volcanic cone in Kenya,” explains Arnulf Köhncke from the World Wide Fund For Nature (WWF) Germany.
+“If an area is very small, there may still be 5,000 animals here – but the species can still be severely threatened if the area is destroyed.”
 The experts also check the reproduction rate of each species and closely monitor how its population is developing.

 Classification into three categories

 The list is divided into different categories.
 The categories “criticallyendangered” (CR), “endangered” (EN) and “vulnerable” (VU) are combined to indicate the number of “endangered” species (threatened).
-The development of the number of species in the endangerment categories (CR, EN, VU) from 1996 to 2023 is enormous.
-In the highest category CR (2023: 9,760), the number has increased more than fivefold during this period.
-In the EN category (17,344) it is even around seven times as high and in the VU category (16,912) it is around two and a half times as high as in 1996.
+The development of the number of species in the endangerment categories (CR, EN, VU) from 1996 to 2025 is enormous.

 The Red List data forms the basis for the indicators needed to measure progress towards the 2030 targets of the Convention on Biological Diversity (CBD), the Kunming-Montreal Global Biodiversity Framework (GBF).
 The same applies to the goals of the United Nations (UN) 2030 Agenda with its 17 Sustainable Development Goals (SDGs), in particular Goal 15.